xmidt-org/ears/docs/filters.md

 ### Description

 Filter an event if it is too old.
 Requires a valid timestamp to be present in the event payload.
-`ttlNanoFactor` is the factor that must be applied to convert the event timestamp into nanoseconds.
+`nanoFactor` is the factor that must be applied to convert the event timestamp into nanoseconds.
 The actual `ttl` is given in milliseconds.

 ### Example